FarronF/limerick-council-meetings/meetings/2021/06/21-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 26th April 2021.md

 number of initiatives in the area for the Summer period and he would discuss proposals with B.

-Kennedy, Director of Service and report back to members.---
+Kennedy, Director of Service and report back to members.
+---
 V. Murray assured members that he would discuss the matter of setting up of a Taskforce for the

 roll-out of the various schemes with the Chief Executive.